-Getting out of debt can solve a lot of life’s problems.
-The right program is your lifeline to get your financial house in order.
+Eliminating debt can solve a lot of life’s problems.
+The right debt management program should be your lifeline to getting your financial house in order.

 - Search for a counselor through a professional organization.
 The National Foundation for Credit Counseling (NFCC) and the Association of Independent Consumer Credit Counselors have websites that will help you find a nonprofit credit counseling agency.
 Their members are required to adhere to best-practice standards.

 - If you know a bankruptcy attorney, you can ask for a reference.
 Bankruptcy attorneys usually can tell you about the most reputable credit counselors in your area.

 - Choose a counselor that offers services in a convenient way.
 Many credit counseling agencies do their meetings by phone or over the internet.
 Not every consumer can schedule an appointment during business hours.
 Ask if the counselor is available to speak by phone or meet after standard work hours.